Thursby: Notable people

-Governance

-Thursby lies within the Workington constituency.
-Prior to Brexit in 2020, the village was part of the North West England constituency in the European Parliament.
+Politics and governance

+Thursby is in the Cumberland unitary authority area.

+Thursby is in the Penrith and Solway constituency for elections to the House of Commons of the United Kingdom.
+Since 2024, the local Member of Parliament (MP) is Markus Campbell-Savours from the Labour Party.

 Education

-Thursby has one primary school, "Thursby Primary School" located on School Road, post code – Cumbria CA5 6PN.
-The school acts a very traditional primary school on the basis that it accepts children of ages 4–11 and any ability.
-Governors of Thursby Primary School have described it as a "happy, vibrant village school, which is situated 6 miles west of Carlisle".
+Thursby has one primary school, Thursby Primary School.

 Landmarks

-While Thursby still largely remains a commuters' village there are still many attractions.
-There are many interesting buildings in or around the village centre (a useful map can be found at the noticeboard near the green).
-Traditional clay – walled buildings are a feature of Thursby, named examples include Greenwood Cottage on the green and Rosedene Cottage opposite the church on Matty Lonning.
-Examples of the larger Georgian farms still exist at Holly Lodge and West House in the village centre.
-The more dated 17th century farmhouse at Evening Hill has elements of clay structures with outward buildings and a cart entrance found when entering south out of the village towards Curthwaite.
-A little further on is the Tudor – styled Evening Hill House built in 1833, with twisted candlestick chimneystacks.
+While Thursby is now largely a commuters' village, there are still many historic buildings, particularly in and around the heart of the village.
+A useful map can be found on the noticeboard near the village green.
+Traditional clay-walled buildings are a feature of Thursby, examples of which include Greenwood Cottage on the green and Rosedene Cottage opposite the church on Matty Lonning.
+There are examples of larger Georgian farmhouses at Holly Lodge and West House in the village centre.
+A 17th-century farmhouse at Evening Hill has elements of clay structures, with outward buildings and a cart entrance, and lies at the end of the village on the road leading south towards Curthwaite.
+A little further on is the Tudor Revival Evening Hill House, built in 1833, with twisted candlestick chimneystacks.

 Church

 St Andrews Church at the west end of Church Lane, built in 1846 is Thursby's main church and is responsible for many organised activities from the parish council.
 Funded by the Brisco family, on the site of the previous church, it has been said to have been built by David I, King of Scotland.
-The present church has a number of monuments dating back to its time from bells located in the tower, marble monuments to ancient font encrypted in the walls.